Specific Jurisdiction and Jurisdiction in Admiralty

 - Foreign vessels used for any non-commercial purpose as may be notified by the Central Government, extending the principle of sovereign immunity to certain foreign state vessels.

 The concept of admiralty jurisdiction constitutes a fundamental pillar of maritime law, serving as the legal mechanism through which disputes arising from maritime affairs are adjudicated and resolved.
 Within the Indian legal framework, the Admiralty (Jurisdiction and Settlement of Maritime Claims) Act, 2017 (hereinafter referred to as the AJSC Act) establishes the comprehensive statutory foundation governing this specialized jurisdiction.
-This legislation represents a significant modernization of India's admiralty law, aligning it with international conventions and practices while addressing the complexities of contemporary maritime commerce and disputes.
+This legislation represents a significant modernization of India's admiralty law, aligning it with international conventions such as the 1952 Arrest Convention and the 1999 Arrest Convention, while addressing the complexities of contemporary maritime commerce and disputes.
+The Sixteenth Edition (2026) of this authoritative commentary incorporates critical developments including recent judicial applications of the Act, emerging trends in vessel arrest practice, and the evolving interpretation of "specific jurisdiction" in light of India's expanding maritime trade and the strategic importance of the Indian Ocean region.

 The jurisdictional architecture established by the AJSC Act is designed to provide clarity, efficiency, and fairness in the resolution of maritime claims.
 It delineates the scope of authority vested in the judicial system, specifies the types of claims that may be entertained, and outlines the procedures for enforcement, most notably through the mechanism of ship arrest.
-The Act’s enactment marked a departure from the earlier colonial-era statutes and uncodified principles, providing a consolidated and precise domestic legal regime for admiralty matters.
-This discussion will explore the foundational principles of admiralty jurisdiction as constituted under the AJSC Act, examining its conceptual basis, its substantive scope encompassing the wide array of maritime claims, its personal and territorial applicability, and its critical procedural facet: the enforcement of claims against vessels.
+The Act's enactment marked a departure from the earlier colonial-era statutes such as the Admiralty Court Act 1861 and the Colonial Courts of Admiralty Act 1890, providing a consolidated and precise domestic legal regime for admiralty matters.
+This comprehensive discussion explores the foundational principles of admiralty jurisdiction as constituted under the AJSC Act, examining its conceptual basis, its substantive scope encompassing the wide array of maritime claims, its personal and territorial applicability, and its critical procedural facet: the enforcement of claims against vessels.
+The analysis also incorporates recent developments from 2025 and early 2026, including high-value vessel arrests at major Indian ports such as Paradip, Chennai, and Mumbai, which demonstrate the robust application of the Act's jurisdictional provisions in real-world commercial disputes.

 The Foundational Basis: Admiralty Jurisdiction under Section 3 of the AJSC Act